 There is a vibratory frequency that corresponds to everything in the Universe.
 Happiness or sorrow, joy or regret are vibratory frequencies in the mind.
 When we chant a mantra we are choosing to invoke the positive power contained in those particular syllables.
 Whether it’s for prosperity, peace of mind, increasing intuition, or any other possible benefits inherent in mantras, simply by chanting them we are setting vibrations into motion that shall have an effect.
 It doesn’t actually matter if we understand the meaning of the sounds or not.

 Chanting and singing mantras benefit you on multiple levels.
 Proper pronunciation helps to stimulate different points of the body with the tongue and upper palate of your mouth.
+There are 84 meridian points on the roof of the mouth, and the tongue stimulates those meridian points.
 Singing, especially in groups, helps to uplift and inspire.
-Words that we speak are powerful because of the way they make us feel and their resonance that vibrates throughout the cavities of the body.
+Words that we speak are powerful because of the way they make us feel and their resonance that vibrates throughout the cavities of the body which can be felt as vibrations in our own bodies.
 Not only does it feel good to chant but chanting helps our throat chakra to open up, the throat chakra (vishuddha) represents the ability to be truthful and live in accordance with the truth you have.
 Working with these energy channels helps us to direct our focus on having mindful communication, self-expression, being a better listener, etc. You would know if you have an imbalance in this pathway if you are shy, have a weak voice, have a fear of speaking, unable to listen, lie, thyroid problems, hearing problems or throat problems.

 The earliest mantras were composed in Vedic Sanskrit by Hindus in India, and are at least 3000 years old.